Thelukepet/course/assignments/A3a-spark-rdd.md

 ### Blog post assignment 3

-Write the blog post after carrying out assignment 3B (to be released next week).
+Take notes while working on the notebook for assignment 3A, but only write your blog post after carrying out assignment 3B (next week).

 While assignment 3A looks into RDDs, the data representation and query processing internals of using Spark, assignment 3B will be focused on the use of Dataframes and Spark SQL.